evm100/TritonCAN/td_CAN/docs/can_service.md

 ## 4. Working with ROS

-The ROS bridge (`td_can_bridges.bridge_node`) now delegates almost all runtime work to `CanBusService`.
-When the node starts it:
+The ROS bridge (`td_can_bridges.bridge_node`) is a **consumer** of the CAN API, not part of it.
+The bridge is responsible for translating ROS concepts—topics, services, and actions—into the TritonCAN device protocol exposed by this service.
+It loads the same YAML/DBC definitions as any other client and wires them up to ROS primitives at runtime.

+When the ROS bridge launches it:

 1. Calls `load_bridge_config` to parse the YAML file.
 2. Instantiates a `BusWorker` per bus, which in turn:
    * Registers all TX/RX bindings with the service.
-   * Creates ROS publishers/subscribers using metadata from the YAML file.
+   * Creates ROS publishers, subscribers, services, and actions using metadata from the YAML file or its own bridge-specific configuration.
    * Starts the CAN RX loop.

 The previous YAML format remains valid.
 Existing ROS deployments should keep